ibexa/documentation-developer/docs/getting_started/first_steps.md

 1\.
 Go to the Back Office: `<your_domain>/admin`.

 2\.
-Activate Admin and go to Content Types.
+Select Admin and go to Content Types.

 3\.
 Enter the Content group and create a new Content Type.